mcpython4-coding/Documentation/mcpython/mixin/MixinMethodWrapper.md

-        Invoke before a normal return in a mixin injected to return the method injected into This method call and the return will be combined into a regular return statement
+        Invoke before a normal return in a mixin injected to return the method injected into This method call and the return will be combined into a regular return statement Use from <...>.MixinMethodWrapper import mixin_return outside the method in a global scope when possible, it makes it easier to detect inside the bytecode
+        todo: use this for real!

     variable OFFSET_JUMPS